brkiku/brkiku.github.io/essays/typscriptreflection.md

 <img width="200px" class="rounded float-start pe-4" src="../img/typescript.png">

 ## Languages Are Hard
 Learning a new language is hard.
-Whether it's a foreign language or a new coding language, I've always struggled with wrapping my head around the different semantics, writing rules, and general structure.
-In this case I spent the last couple of weeks in what was essentially a crash course learning the basics of Typescript.
+Whether it's a foreign language or a new coding language, I've always struggled with wrapping my head around the different semantics, writing rules, and overall general structure.
+Typescript is no different, as I spent these last couple of weeks in what was essentially a crash course learning the basics.
+It was challenging, but yet I feel that it was worthwhile because of how it not only humbled me, but also helped me figure out how I learn best.

 ### My Coding Background
 I have previous experience in various coding languages.
 In community college, I learned the basics of Python and became fairly experienced in C++.
 I then transferred here to the University of Hawaii, where I continued to add to my skillset by picking up Java and now Typescript.
 While not proficient, I feel that I have a good foundation and know the basics of this language.